revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 - `BrowserModule` is imported from `@angular/platform-browser` (by default) and provides support to run Angular apps on different supported browsers.
 - `FormsModule` is imported from `@angular/forms` and it is used when you build template-driven forms.
 - `RouterModule` is imported from `@angular/router` and  it is used when you want to navigate between views defined in an application.
 - `HttpClientModule` is imported from `@angular/common/http` and it is used to initiate HTTP requests and responses in angular apps.

 </blockquote>
 </details>

 ---

-12. How do you manage the development of complex applications in Angular?
+12.How do you manage the development of complex applications in Angular?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)